INTEGRATED SHOCK ABSORBER

 Energy returned

-As the system releases, the absorbed energy helps smooth the next movement.
+As the system releases, the absorbed energy helps smoothen the next movement.

 The transition from one support to the next feels more fluid.